Abhi-0987/Codsoft-Python-Task-2/README.md

 # Codsoft-Python-Task-2
-TO-DO List made using python tkinter as a part of codsoft internship
+The Simple Calculator made by using the tkinter as a part of the codsoft internship